The scaling limit of fair Peano paths: Introduction

 \section{Introduction}

-It was shown in \cite{lawler-schramm-werner2002} that the scaling limit of random Peano curves arising from uniform spanning trees of planar grids exists and is a known Schramm-Loewner evolution stochastic process called ${\rm SLE}_8$.
-In this paper, we study random Peano curves which are generated by random spanning trees that are not necessarily uniform.
+It was shown in \cite{lawler-schramm-werner2002} that the scaling limit of random Peano paths arising from uniform spanning trees of planar grids exists and equals ${\rm SLE}_8$, which is a random Schramm-Loewner evolution process.
+In this paper, we study random Peano paths which are generated by random spanning trees that are not necessarily uniform.
 In particular, we are interested in studying the limiting behavior of laws on spanning trees that arise in the context of spanning tree modulus.
-The latter random trees are called fair trees, because rather than having the same probability of being sampled, they are sampled in such a way as to yield the same (if possible) edge probabilities.
+The latter trees are called fair trees, because rather than having the same probability of being sampled, they are sampled in such a way as to yield the same (if possible) edge probabilities.
 In particular, we will be drawing on the two papers \cite{achpcst,alpc} that initiated the study of fair trees.
-Fair Peano curves are random Peano curves arising from fair trees.
-The following is our main result.
-For a more specific formulation, see Theorem \ref{thm:FairScalingLimit}. \begin{theorem} If we simply follow the same scaling-limit construction as in \cite{lawler-schramm-werner2002}, then the resulting fair Peano curves have a deterministic scaling limit. \end{theorem} This is in part due to the fact that in this case the number of fair trees is much smaller than the number of uniform trees.